October 18th, 2023 Online at 8:00am PT / 3:00pm UTC (+ meetup at IEEE VIS 2023 in Melbourne, Australia)

 Beyond Notebooks: Computational Tools for Disseminating Research and Ideas

 Computational notebooks and interactive essays are both powerful mediums for sharing research; however, designers often mistakenly assume that they share similar design goals and constraints.
 This talk provides a critical examination of the differences between these two formats, highlighting the potential for interactive essays to move beyond the linear notebook format through a survey of influential works in experimental literature, cinema, graphic design, and game design.
 Recent research aids authors in crafting interactive essays, leveraging a variety of computational techniques including programming language design, structured text editing, computer graphics, and AR/VR.

 Explainable submissions (e.g., interactive articles, markup, and notebooks) are the core element of the workshop, as this workshop aims to be a platform for explanatory visualizations focusing on AI techniques.

 Authors have the freedom to use whatever templates and formats they like.
 However, the narrative has to be visual and interactive, and walk readers through a keen understanding on the ML technique or application.
 Authors may wish to write a Distill-style blog post (format), interactive Idyll markup, or a Jupyter or Observable notebook that integrates code, text, and visualization to tell the story.

 Here are a few examples of visual explanations of AI methods in these types of formats:

-Hendrik Strobelt - IBM Research, MIT-IBM Watson AI Lab
+Hendrik Strobelt - MIT-IBM Watson AI Lab